Koutammakou

 This program was coordinated by the Ministry of Culture and the Ministry of Primary Education of Togo, led by minister Angèle Dola Akofa Aguigah.
 Dominique Sewane, whose groundwork and her research and publications on the Batammaribas’ ceremonial life, had an important role in the designation.

-From 19 to 24 October October 2018, UNESCO organized an emergency mission to assess the damage allegedly caused by the August 2018 rains in Koutammakou on habitat and on the intangible heritage.
+From 19 to 24 October 2018, UNESCO organized an emergency mission to assess the damage allegedly caused by the August 2018 rains in Koutammakou on habitat and intangible heritage.
 The report was prepared by three international experts: Ishanlosen Odiaua, Dominique Sewane and Franck Ogou.

 History

+The Tammari peoples, for which Koutammakou is inhabited, have lived on this site for hundreds of years.
+They migrated to the area sometime during the 17th or 18th century.

+Koutammakou was designated as a UNESCO World Heritage Site in 2004, inscribing it as the Land of the Batammariba.
+Extensions of the site increased in 2023.

+The traditional houses of Koutammakou are known as Siken and are the official national symbol of Togo.
+They reflect the unique animistic beliefs and traditions of the community.